stepanzubkov/where-is-my-sddm-theme/README.md

 `basicTextColor=#ffffff` - Default text color for all labels

+`blurRadius=` - Radius for background blur.
+A larger radius increases the blur effect.

 ## Disable virtual keyboard

 You can disable virtual keyboard by setting line `InputMethod=qtvirtualkeyboard`